What We Did

 The Streets is a 350,000-square-foot urban, pedestrian-oriented shopping and restaurant destination in the heart of Downtown Long Beach.

-Studio One Eleven is creating a design which will craft the center toward becoming a creative, innovative and vibrant mixed-use development.
-The first phase of the project focuses on the areas located on Third Street, between Pine Avenue and Long Beach Boulevard and Promenade North, in-between Third and Fourth Street.
+Studio One Eleven created a design that crafted the center toward becoming a creative, innovative and vibrant mixed-use district.
+The first phase of the project focused on the areas located on Third Street, between Pine Avenue and Long Beach Boulevard and Promenade North, south of Fourth Street.

-In addition, Studio One Eleven recently opened their new creative office at The Streets, which ultimately spurred the redevelopment of the entire center.
-They designed their new office to create an invigorating yet functional environment that befits their firm's culture.
+As an anchor business in the new development, Studio One Eleven opened their new creative office there, which ultimately spurred the redevelopment of the entire center.
+The office was designed to create an invigorating yet functional environment that befits the firm culture.
 The design removes all but one private office, crafting a space where teams can share one collaborative, creative, open space.
 Scattered amid the office are break-out rooms that act as collaborative pods for meetings.
 A mezzanine wraps the perimeter of the interior space, creating a “bridgewalk” overlook with lounges, workspaces and pin-up zones.
 The entire space is programmed with elements including: hospitality kitchen, open work clusters, idea lounges, flex offices, a community room, material library, shower and lockers, and outdoor patios.

 The project builds on the foundation of the previous development to create an urban environment that integrates into downtown Long Beach.
 The project will gradually repurpose the eight-block area into a vibrant mixed-use district featuring a hub of great restaurants, businesses, and retail for the residents of Long Beach to enjoy.